agiallombardo/TA-Upgrade-Example/TA-cisco_umbrella/README.md

 3. Create a new input (Custom Data Type > Generic S3)
 4. Select the appropriate AWS Account/Role/S3 Bucket
 5. (Recommended) Do not set a S3 Key Prefix, and change the sourcetype to "opendns:s3".
-5. (Optional) If you want more control over the data you bring in, you'll need to do separate inputs using these S3 Key Prefixes "/proxylogs/", "/dnslogs/", and "/iplogs/".
-Each of these will use it's own sourcetype: "opendns:dnslogs", "opendns:proxylogs" and "opendns:iplogs"
+5. (Optional) If you want more control over the data you bring in, you'll need to do separate inputs using these S3 Key Prefixes "/proxylogs/", "/dnslogs/", "/firewalllogs/", "/auditlogs/" and "/iplogs/".
+Each of these will use it's own sourcetype: "opendns:dnslogs", "opendns:proxylogs", "opendns:firewalllogs", "opendns:auditlogs", and "opendns:iplogs"

 #### Heavy Forwarder & Search Head (RECOMMENDED)
 1. Install the add-on on the Heavy Forwarder and Search Head.
 A Splunk Restart may be required, you may also attempt a debug refresh.
 2. Configure the AWS Input to scrape your OpenDNS S3 bucket;
 2a.
 One Input: If you scrape the entire bucket, you NEED to use sourcetype "opendns:s3" 2b.
 Multiple Inputs: If you want more control over the buckets being scraped, this add-on supports multiple inputs.
-There are three types of logs sent by Umbrella OpenDNS; "/proxylogs/", "/dnslogs/", and "/iplogs/".
+There are three types of logs sent by Umbrella OpenDNS; "/proxylogs/", "/dnslogs/", "/firewalllogs/", "/auditlogs/" and "/iplogs/".
 Each input should use exactly one of those prefixes.
-The respective sourcetypes for those prefixes are as follows; "opendns:dnslogs", "opendns:proxy" and "opendns:iplogs".
+The respective sourcetypes for those prefixes are as follows; "opendns:dnslogs", "opendns:proxy", "opendns:firewalllogs", "opendns:auditlogs" and "opendns:iplogs".
 3. Verify data is coming in and you are seeing the proper field extractions by searching the data.
 + Example Search: index=awsindexyouchose sourcetype=opendns:\* | dedup sourcetype